-Pursuing a career in accounting is a smart move, considering the field’s excellent job outlook in 2021 and beyond.
-If you enter the job market with a master’s degree in accounting, you will be in particular high demand and in line for management and senior-level roles.
-The demand for an accounting degree, such as a Master of Accountancy (MAcc) degree, is so strong that many students are recruited by accounting and finance firms even before they graduate.
+Pursuing a career in accounting is a smart move, considering the accounting outlook for jobs is flourishing.
+If you enter the job market with a master’s degree in accounting, you will be in high demand and prepared for management and senior-level roles.
+The demand for an accounting degree, such as a Master of Accountancy (MAcc) degree, is so strong that many students are recruited by accounting and finance firms even before they graduate!
+Keep reading to find out how to grow your accounting career.

-According to the U.S. Bureau of Labor Statistics (BLS) about 125,700 job openings for accountants and auditors are projected each year, on average, from 2019 to 2029.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in accounting are in huge demand.
+Approximately 135,000 job openings for accountants and auditors are projected each year, on average, from 2020 to 2030.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force.
-Competition will be strong for jobs with the most prestigious accounting and business firms.
+The competition will be strong for jobs with the most prestigious accounting and business firms.
 Job applicants who have a master’s degree in accounting will have an advantage.

-In fact, the need for accounting professionals is expected to increase 6% through 2029, according to the BLS.
+The need for accounting professionals is expected to increase 7% through 2030, according to the BLS.
 The reported numbers for starting wages for graduates with a master’s degree in accounting were higher than for a master’s in finance or an MBA.
-The median annual wage for accountants and auditors with graduate degrees was $71,550 in May 2019.
-The highest 10% earned more than $124,450.
+The average accountant's salary was $73,560 in May of 2020.

 Accounting is considered “the language of business,” and applying the acumen of the discipline is important to a company’s success.
-It all adds up when you consider that professional accountants can serve in almost any capacity from individual proprietor to upper management positions within an organization.
-That’s why earning Ottawa University’s online Master of Accountancy (MAcc) degree is a smart step for career advancement.
+It all adds up when you consider that professional accountants can serve in almost any capacity from individual proprietors to upper management positions within an organization.
+That’s why earning Ottawa University’s online Master of Accountancy degree is a smart step for career advancement and higher earning potential.

-Principles of this graduate accounting degree provide an important foundation for careers in finance, economics, auditing and administration within both the public and private sectors.
-There are a number of accounting jobs you can pursue upon graduation, including budget analyst, controller, financial manager, public accountant and purchasing agent.
-Completion of the 30-hour online graduate professional degree will provide more career opportunities, while helping you meet the 150-hour educational requirement to sit for the Certified Public Accountant (CPA) exam in most states.
+Principles of this graduate degree for accountants provide an important foundation for careers in finance, economics, auditing, and administration within both the public and private sectors.
+Students often wonder "What can you do with an accounting degree".
+There are several accounting jobs you can pursue upon graduation, including budget analyst, controller, financial manager, public accountant, and purchasing agent.
+Completion of the 30-hour online graduate professional degree will provide more career opportunities while helping you meet the 150-hour educational requirement to sit for the Certified Public Accountant (CPA) exam in most states.

 Jobs for master’s in accounting graduates are plentiful – and on the rise.
-With this in mind, here are the top seven accounting careers for in 2021 (with salary estimates from Glassdoor):
+With this in mind, here are the top seven accounting careers for 2022 (with salary estimates from Glassdoor):

 2. Information and Technology Accountant